THE FOLLOWING TERMS CONSTITUTE THE “CODE OF CONDUCT” AND FORM AN INTEGRAL PART OF THE LEGAL AGREEEMENT. PLEASE READ THEM CAREFULLY.

 12.3 Confidential Information shall not include any information which is:

-(b) is independently developed by the non-disclosing Party without breaching any provisions of the Code or the Agreement; or is thereafter rightly obtained by the non-disclosing Party from a source other than the disclosing Party without breaching any provision of this Agreement.
+- is independently developed by the non-disclosing Party without breaching any provisions of this Agreement; or is thereafter rightly obtained by the non-disclosing Party from a source other than the disclosing Party without breaching any provision of this Agreement.

 12.5 The Company reserves the right to inform third parties or public authorities in regards to the Introducer’s personal information, transactions or any other information as it may deem necessary in case where the Introducer is directly or indirectly involved in Fraud or upon the Authority’ request.